 However, if the value is high, and you’ve been having problems with reflux, speak with your doctor about treatment using an antibiotic cocktail.

 As you may know, resistance to antibiotics is a huge problem in medicine.
 Apart from the risk of resistance, the antibiotics will ruin your gut microbiome and you’ll need to take probiotics afterwards to restore your gut health.
-Two good reasons to try apple cider vinegar before antibiotics.

 Important medical advice